SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-09-03-jira-and-the-deckard-defense.md

 >
 > Deckard: Replicants are just like any other machine.
 They are either a benefit or a hazard.

 Here's a familiar pattern: An experienced observer notes that a certain tool, mental model, or practice should be avoided because it is causing more harm than good in the industry.
-Then a less experienced observer waddles in with _The Deckard Defense_: "Thing X can be used for good or bad."
+Then a someone reflexively responds with _The Deckard Defense_: "Thing X can be used for good or bad."
 (Deckard is a character in [Blade Runner](https://www.imdb.com/title/tt0083658/).)

 The Deckard Defense is logically valid, but misses the point that Thing X _usually_ has a harmful effect, and removing it _usually_ has a beneficial effect.